What is Life Insurance?

 Types of life insurance – Traditional and Market linked

-One of the categories is “traditional insurance plans” such as term insurance (pure protection), endowment and money back plans.
+One of the categories is “traditional life insurance plans” such as term insurance (pure protection), endowment and money back plans.
 Such plans offer multiple benefits in terms of life cover and returns, thus providing safety and security to the insured.
 These policies are considered risk-free.
 This is because they provide a fixed benefit (Cover Amount) in case of death of the insured person or at end of the term.
 Following are the three types of Traditional Life Insurance plans: